-The nine were arrested in December for alleged links to the left-wing Revolutionary People's Liberation Party-Front, which Turkey, the United States and the European Union consider a terrorist organization.
-She denies the charges.
+Turkey has sought the extradition of Naci Ozpolat, 48, a Turkish citizen of Kurdish origin, on charges of assisting a terrorist organization.
+He was one of nine people arrested late last year for alleged links to the left-wing Revolutionary People's Liberation Party-Front, which Turkey, the United States and the European Union deem a terrorist organization.